munificent/craftinginterpreters/book/closures.md

 Right now, it simply points to an ObjFunction and adds the necessary object header stuff.
-Grinding through the usual ceremony for adding a new object type to clox, we declare a C function to create a new closure:
+Grinding through the usual ceremony for adding a new object type to clox, we declare a C function to create a new closure.

 ^code new-closure-h (2 before, 1 after)

-Then implement it:
+Then we implement it here:

 ^code new-closure

 It takes a pointer to the ObjFunction it wraps.
-It also initializes the type field to a new type:
+It also initializes the type field to a new type.

 ^code obj-type-closure (1 before, 1 after)

-And when we're done with a closure, we release its memory:
+And when we're done with a closure, we release its memory.

 ^code free-closure (1 before, 1 after)